This website is self supporting Learn how:

 The placement of the nipple is also very important as this can dramatically influence the appearance of the breast so be sure to take the time to position them correctly.
 See Breast position Also a woman with a Banana shaped figure will not have a prominent rib cage as she tends to carry her body fat evenly so there will be less definition on the upper body.
 Her waist will also be less noticeable also.

-Below are some more examples of how the hour glass figure will look in various poses.
+Below are some more examples of how the banana figure will look in various poses.

 The Banana/rectangle shaped figure from behind.